New to TurboTax? File with expert help for $60.

 Ontario Trillium Benefit

-The Ontario Trillium benefit is one of Ontario’s tax benefits.
-It provides a tax credit of $172 to $265, depending on your income and family status.
+The Ontario Trillium Benefit is one of Ontario’s tax benefits.
+It provides a tax credit depending on your income and family status.
+To get an estimate of your entitlement, use the child and family benefits calculator.

 Quebec credits

-If you live in Quebec, here are a few tax credits to consider:
+If you live in Quebec, here are 2 tax credits to consider:

-- Quebec Family Allowance: Similar to the CCB, the Quebec Family Allowance is a tax-free monthly payment provided to families living in Quebec with children under 18 years old.
-The credit amount varies between $389 and $2782 for each family.
+Quebec Family Allowance.
+Similar to the CCB, the Quebec Family Allowance is a tax-free monthly payment provided to families living in Quebec with children under 18 years old.
+The credit amount varies between $1,163 and $2,923 for each child.
 You must file your tax return and complete the provincial forms to apply for this credit.

-Both federal and provincial governments offer a basic personal amount (BPA) for taxpayers to claim on their tax returns.
-This non-refundable tax credit lets you to reduce the taxes you owe federally and provincially.
-For the 2022 tax year, the federal amount is $15,000, while the BPA for Quebec is $16,143.
+Both federal and provincial governments offer a Basic Personal Amount (BPA) for all taxpayers to claim on their tax returns.
+This non-refundable tax credit lets you reduce the taxes you owe federally and provincially.
+For the 2024 tax year, the federal amount is $15,705, while the BPA for Quebec is $18,056.

-The amount of this tax credit varies by province.
+The provincial amount of this tax credit varies by province.

 If you’re a student, you can apply for tuition tax credits and the Canada Training Credit when you file your tax return.
-The tuition tax credit allows you to claim up to $5,000 in tuition fees per year.
+The non-refundable tuition tax credit is a percentage of your total costs, including tuition and eligible fees.
+That percentage is equal to the tax rate for the lowest federal tax bracket, which in 2024 is 15%.

 The Canada Training Credit (CTC) is a refundable tax credit that accumulates as students complete their post-secondary education.

-If you’re a student between 25–65 and have eligible tuition expenses, you may be able to claim the CTC in your tax return, as long as your CTC limit on your Notice of Assessment is higher than zero.
+If you’re a student between 25 to 65 and have eligible tuition expenses, you may be able to claim the CTC on your tax return, as long as your CTC limit on your Notice of Assessment (NOA) is higher than zero.

-- The Age Amount Tax Credit: If you’re 65 years old or older and have a net income of less than $42,335, you can claim up to $8,396 on your tax return.
+The Age Amount Tax Credit.
+If you’re 65 years old or older and have a net income of less than $98,309, you can claim the age amount tax credit.
+For those with a net income of less than $42,335, you can claim up to $8,396.
 This amount is automatically calculated according to your date of birth when you use TurboTax.

-- Quebec Independent Living Tax Credit: This is a refundable credit for seniors 70 and older living in Quebec who have incurred expenses to continue living independently.
-If you spent at least $250 on personal safety monitoring, accessibility in your home, or even spent time in a rehabilitation center, you may be able to deduct these expenses to receive a 20% credit on the portion that exceeds $250.
+Quebec Independent Living Tax Credit.
+This is a refundable credit for seniors 70 and older living in Quebec who have incurred expenses to continue living independently.
+If you spent at least $250 on personal safety monitoring, accessibility in your home, or even spent time in a rehabilitation centre, you may be able to deduct these expenses to receive a 20% credit on the portion that exceeds $250.

 Benefits wayfinder: The easy way to find government benefits

-There’s a lot to keep track of when it comes to doing your taxes and searching for benefits you qualify for.
-In fact, you might be leaving money on the table if you don’t file your taxes annually and make sure you’re getting all the benefits you’re eligible for.
+There’s a lot to keep track of when it comes to doing your taxes but you might be leaving money on the table if you don’t file your taxes annually and ensure you’re getting all the benefits you’re eligible for.

-To make it easier for you, national charity Prosper Canada created Benefits wayfinder to help you understand and maximize the government benefits you’re entitled to.
-This tool is integrated right into TurboTax, so you can find out about applicable benefits while you’re doing your taxes and make sure you’re not missing out on the funds that you qualify for.
+To make it easier, national charity Prosper Canada created Benefits Wayfinder, a resource to help you understand and maximize the government benefits you’re entitled to.
+The link to the tool is integrated into TurboTax for those who are eligible for certain benefits, so you can find out about applicable benefits while you’re doing your taxes and make sure you’re not missing out on the funds that you qualify for.

 The last word

-Whether you’re a student or between jobs, making ends meet can be a real challenge if you fall into the low-income category in Canada.
-It doesn’t help that the cost of living has skyrocketed (thanks inflation!).
+Whether you’re a student or between jobs, making ends meet can be a real challenge.
+It doesn’t help that the cost of living has skyrocketed, thanks to inflation.

 Filing your taxes can help you access essential benefits, credits, and deductions, giving you more financial flexibility.